-Total revenue from rates and charges is projected to be \$XX.XXM, which incorporates an average rate increase of 1.75%.
-This is in line with the new Fair Go Rates System (FGRS) which caps rates increases by Victorian councils to the forecast movement in the Consumer Price Index (CPI) of 1.75%.
+Total revenue from rates and charges is projected to be \$XX.XXM, which incorporates an average rate increase of 3.50%.
+This is in line with the Fair Go Rates System (FGRS) which caps rates increases by Victorian councils and was guided by the forecast Consumer Price Index (CPI) of 4.00%.
+The Victorian Government set the rate cap 0.5 per cent below the forecast CPI taking into account cost of living pressures facing rate payers.
 Council has not elected to apply to the Essential Services Commission (ESC) for a variation.

-It is important to note, the actual rate increases experienced by individual ratepayers may differ from the 1.75% increase due to revaluations.
-Rate increases are impacted by the average rate increase (1.75%) and the property valuation increases (or decreases) of individual properties relative to the average across the municipality.
-If your property increased in value by more than the average for the Shire (X.X%), your rates will increase by more than 1.75%.
-If your property value increased by less than the X.X% average, your rates will increase by less than 1.75% and may in fact reduce from the previous year
+It is important to note, the actual rate increases experienced by individual ratepayers may differ from the 3.50% increase due to revaluations.
+Rate increases are impacted by the average rate increase (3.50%) and the property valuation increases (or decreases) of individual properties relative to the average across the municipality.
+If your property increased in value by more than the average for the Shire (X.X%), your rates will increase by more than 3.50%.
+If your property value increased by less than the X.X% average, your rates will increase by less than 3.50% and may in fact reduce from the previous year.